 Cupertino Mayor Orrin Mahoney’s simple message regarding Apple Campus 2?
 “Go for it.”

 Apple began tentative work on its new campus nearly a decade earlier in April 2006.
-At that time, the company began acquiring land to house its second campus (after the famous one at 1 Infinite Loop).
+At that time, the company began acquiring land to house its second campus (after the famous Apple HQ at 1 Infinite Loop).
 Cupertino also set in motion the hiring of architect Norman Foster.

 Along with the iPad, the Apple Campus 2 — which later would be renamed Apple Park — became a chief project of Apple CEO Steve Jobs as his health worsened.
 He was outspoken about a number of details of the project — from the materials used to the philosophy of the building, which was designed to promote serendipitous collaboration between employees.